aragonzkresearch/blog/README.md

 # Groupoid Labs blog

-The Groupoid Labs website can be found at [https://blog.groupoidlabs.io/](https://blog.groupoidlabs.io/)
+The Groupoid Labs blog can be found at [https://blog.groupoidlabs.io/](https://blog.groupoidlabs.io/)

 ## Usage